A Remarkable Journey.

 Moderate - There are only a few sections of continuous narrows.

 Getting There: From Springdale, drive south and west 14 miles to the town of Virgin.
 Turn right on the Kolob Reservoir (KR) road.
-The paved KR road winds through town, then climbs a dramatic ridge in making its way to Kolob Terrace.
+The paved KR follows North Creek then climbs a dramatic ridge in making its way to Kolob Terrace.
 Six and a half miles from Virgin, the road enters the park and three trailheads are soon encountered - Right Fork being the first.
 Park at the Right Fork Trailhead, 7.0 miles from the town of Virgin.
-The trailhead is not shown on many maps, but is close to the Bench Mark labeled BM 4501.
 Driving time from Springdale is 45 minutes.
-This is your exit point, leave a car here.
+This is your exit point; leave a car here.

 The top of the route can be accessed from either the West Rim Trailhead or from the Wildcat Canyon Trailhead.
-The first is a shorter hike, but a longer drive, and will be described here.
-Wildcat Canyon Trailhead will work better if you have only one car, or if the Lava Point road is closed.
+The first is a shorter hike but a longer drive and will be described here.
+Wildcat Canyon Trailhead will work better if you have only one car or if the Lava Point road is closed.
 If you have one car, leave it at the Right Fork Trailhead.
-Or, arrange a shuttle to transfer from the Right Fork Trailhead to Wildcat Cyn TH or the West Rim Trailhead with Zion Adventure Company.
+Or, arrange a shuttle to transfer from the Right Fork Trailhead to Wildcat Canyon Trailhead or the West Rim Trailhead with Zion Adventure Company.

-Approach Hike from West Rim Trailhead: Hike down the West Rim Trail 500 feet (150 m), then branch right onto the Wildcat Canyon Trail.
+Approach Hike from West Rim Trailhead: Hike down the West Rim Trail 500 feet (150m), then branch right onto the Wildcat Canyon Trail.
 Follow this 15 minutes (0.7 miles), then drop south off the trail through brush to the bottom of Little Blue Canyon (not labeled on the map).
 Follow the bottom of Little Blue southwest until it drops steeply into Wildcat Canyon.
-Two 75-foot (20 m) rappels pass this section into a lush glen.
+Make two 75-foot (20 m) rappels into into a lush glen.
+Hike a short distance to the main Wildcat Canyon.

 Alternatively, stay on the trail another half mile and drop into Wildcat Canyon where the trail crosses the visible drainage, avoiding the two rappels of Little Blue Canyon.

-Alternate Technical Approach: The Hammerhead – The hammerhead-shaped canyon 0.2 miles SE of PT 7325 on the West Rim makes a reasonable (though more technical) entrance to the Right Fork.
-Bushwhack to the northern end of the hammer: the best route follows the trail south from Potato Hollow, then cuts right and follows grasslands up a wide valley, then right again up to a shallow pass overlooking the south end of The Hammerhead.
-Traverse the rim till above the north end and work your way down the slope to the first rappel.
+Alternate Technical Approach: The Hammerhead.
+The hammerhead-shaped canyon 0.2 miles SE of PT 7325 on the West Rim makes a reasonable and way more technical entrance to the Right Fork.
+Hike the West Rim Trail to Potato Hollow, then follow the trail south.
+Where the trail cuts a hard left, follow grasslands up a wide valley then right.
+There should be minimal bushwhacking up to a shallow pass overlooking the south end of The Hammerhead.
+Traverse the rim until you are above the north end and work your way down the slope to the first rappel.
 The brush is terrible and the terrain hard to read, so a GPS is recommended.
-Six rappels to 165 feet (50 m) from natural anchors, and several downclimbs, are required to reach the Right Fork.
-At the intersection with the main canyon, descend the steep nose on canyon left to reach the floor of the canyon.
-(For a small, skilled group, the Hammerhead will be just about as fast as the normal approach.
-For larger, less-skilled groups it could take MUCH longer).
+Six rappels to 165 feet (50 m) from natural anchors and several downclimbs are required to reach the Right Fork.
+At the intersection with the main canyon, descend the steep nose on canyon left to reach the floor of the canyon, then follow the canyon left (brushy, narrow).
+From the bottom of the Hammerhead to where the regular route comes in is only 2/3 of a mile but has considerable canyon action.
+Narrows sections can be traversed around or dealt with directly; some might have keeper potholes or other challenges.

 Up to the Pass: Hike south-southeast, climbing up a wide, open and dry valley.
-There are some incredible Ponderosa Pines in this canyon, protected by the very large sandstone walls on each side.
-Cresting the pass, the canyon to the south is a neat slickrock canyon of great rugosity.
+There are some incredible Ponderosa Pines protected by the very large sandstone walls on each side.
+Cresting the pass, the terrain to the south is very rugged.
 A bivy site near the pass offers excellent views.

-Descend The Valley and Climb to The Shelf.
-Stay to the right to avoid the rugged canyon on the left.
-Follow game trails down and into a small drainage, that in thirty minutes joins with the main canyon on the left.
-Follow the main drainage for only a few minutes, to where it becomes slickrock and starts to slot up and form potholes.
-This is the start of the more-technical Direct Upper Right Fork* (see description at bottom) section that most parties will wish to avoid.
+Descend the Valley and Climb to the Shelf: Stay to the right to avoid the rugged canyon on the left.
+Follow game trails down and into a small drainage that joins with the main canyon on the left in thirty minutes.
+Follow the main drainage for only a few minutes, to slickrock that starts to slot up and form potholes.
+This is the start of the more-technical Direct Right Fork (*see description at bottom) section that most parties will wish to avoid.
+(A bivy is possible here, with water pumped from large potholes).

 Backtrack a few minutes and find a social trail or game track ascending the steep, wooded slope to the west.
 Climb several hundred feet to the crest.
-Once atop of the ridge, a good trail-of-use makes travel easy.
-Follow the crest of the rib, then drop into a shallow, beautiful slickrock canyon on the right, and follow this remarkable "Giant Staircase" to its end.
+Once atop the ridge, a faint trail-of-use makes travel easier.
+Follow the crest of the rib to near its end, then drop into a beautiful, shallow slickrock canyon on the right, and follow the "Giant Staircase" to its end.
 (This is the last place to bivy before dropping into the narrow canyon).
 Where the canyon drops precipitously, downclimb steeply to the left, using the trees and carefully searching out the easiest route.
 Rappels should not be necessary.
-Near the bottom, cross the watercourse and follow a shelf 40 feet above the watercourse, until it is easy to drop into the canyon.
-You may need to use a handline or lower packs to get to the canyon floor.
+Near the bottom, step across the watercourse and follow a shelf 40 feet above the watercourse until it is easy to drop into the canyon.
+You may need to use a handline to get to the canyon floor.
 Some people bivy in this vicinity.
 Water may be available in potholes.

-The Infamous Black Pool is a nice way to cool off.
-Drop into the pool, and swim 50 feet to 100 yards through a sinuous sandstone slot.
+Rap into the pool, and swim 0 to 50 feet to 100 yards through a sinuous sandstone slot.
 Brrrrrrr.
-Rumor has it the pool can be avoided by a traverse on the left, then rapping off a tree into the end of the pool.
-But what's the point?
+Rumor has it the pool can be avoided by a traverse on the left then by rapping off a tree into the end of the pool.
+But, what's the point?

-The Grand Alcove was named the "Stevenson Alcove" by the first ascent party of Ron Shofner and Bill Fisher in July 1965.
+The Grand Alcove was named the "Stevenson Alcove" by the first descent party of Ron Shofner and Bill Fisher et al. in July 1965.
 Adlai Stevenson died a few days before they started their trip.
-Unfortunately, later authors did not propagate this name.
+Later authors did not propagate this name.

 Barrier Falls: One hundred yards below the Grand Alcove, a 60-foot (20 m) waterfall is rappelled from bolt anchors.
 Barrier Falls represents the furthest the canyon can be hiked from the bottom.
-The is a lot of Poison Ivy from Barrier Falls out to the trailhead.
+There is a lot of poison ivy from Barrier Falls out to the trailhead.
 Heading downcanyon soon leads to...

 More Waterfalls: A splendid waterfall appears difficult, but is easily passed by a trail to the side.
-The next fall is Double Falls - passed on the left.
+The next fall might require a rappel.
+After that is Double Falls - passed on the left or rapped on the right.
 A ledge passes behind the twin waterfalls, allowing the adventurous canyoneer to dive through the waterfall into the pool beyond.
 Big boulders and rugged terrain make this section slow going.

-* Upper Right Fork Direct – The series of linked potholes in the Upper Right Fork can be descended directly.
+* Upper Right Fork Direct: The series of linked potholes in the Upper Right Fork can be descended directly.
 Climbing skills may be required to exit one or two of the potholes, and rappels up to 80 feet will be found, all from natural anchors.
-The series of linked potholes calls for greater protection from cold water than the regular Right Fork route.
+At times, there are REAL keeper potholes requiring tricky work to get past.
+The potholes call for greater protection from cold water than the regular Right Fork route.
 This variation adds 1-2 hours to the normal descent.

-The Slog: Unfortunately, Double Falls represents the end of the 'goodies', and the beginning of the slog out.
-The streambed is kinda like the end of The Subway, but twice as long, and a lot more interesting.
+The Slog: Unfortunately, Double Falls represents the end of the 'goodies' and the beginning of the slog out.
+The streambed is kinda like the end of The Subway but twice as long and a lot more interesting.
 Follow the streambed and side trails west for 4 miles to the junction with the Left Fork.
-Where the stream cuts an "inner gorge", follow along inside the gorge.
+Where the stream cuts an "inner gorge", follow the stream in the gorge.

-Poison Ivy is prevalent in this part of the canyon, so keep a keen eye and stay away from vegetation as much as possible.
+Poison ivy is prevalent in this part of the canyon, so keep a keen eye and stay away from suspect vegetation as much as possible.

 From the junction with the Left Fork, cross the stream and head south (left) on the opposite bank.
-A quarter mile below the junction, a path heads up and right to the lava cliffband.
-Keep your eyes peeled – while the path is marked, it is still an unofficial trail, and can be easily missed.
-Follow the trail up through the steep talus, then up through the cliff band of black lava to the Right Fork Trailhead.
-Near the base of the trail up, a great swimming hole is available and recommended.
+A quarter mile below the junction, a path heads up and right to the lava cliff band.
+Keep your eyes peeled – while the path is marked, it is still an unofficial trail and can be easily missed.
+Follow the trail up through the steep talus then up through the cliff band of black lava to the Right Fork Trailhead.
+Near the start of the trail up, a good swimming hole is available for cooling off on hot days.

 The last three miles to the road were impacted by a large fire in June 2006, and the trail may be difficult to find and follow through this section.
 At times, a landslide forms a lake that requires an extended swim.